 Size and Depth

 While freestanding and built-in fridges can both be quite large, one of the major differences is fridge depth.
 Most built-in or integrated fridges are cabinet-depth, which is typically 24 inches, to keep them flush with the surrounding cabinets.
 Freestanding fridges are typically full depth, which can be up to 36 inches.
+This distinction is similar to the difference between a counter depth fridge vs standard, where counter-depth models provide a more streamlined look, while standard-depth refrigerators offer greater interior storage.

 While it might be nice to avoid having to reach deep inside your fridge to get whatever is at the back, do keep in mind that exceptionally large platters and baking trays may have trouble fitting inside a built-in refrigerator.